 For some, appearances won't be high on the priorities compared to the important job of studying, but for most you will need a haircut at some point this year.

-If you're new to the city and worried about finding a hairdresser that won't give you a mullet and charge you £70, here's some tips on finding reliable, affordable and friendly local businesses that will keep you looking sharp or get you ready for a special occasion.
+If you're new to the city and worried about finding the right hairdresser here's some tips on finding reliable, affordable and friendly local businesses that will keep you looking sharp.